 Passing Mechanics

-Parameters and return values appear to magically arrive at their destination when a program runs.
+Parameters appear to magically arrive at their destination when a program runs.
 But a real human had to orchestrate how data gets shared between the caller and the callee.
 Many language developers have faced this problem, and they've come up with a variety of sharing mechanics.
-We examine here a few of the most common.
+We cluster these into three broad categories.

 Pass-by-value

-With a pass-by-value mechanic, independent copies of the actual parameters are written into a function's formal parameters.
-Any assignments to the formal parameters affect only the local copies in the function's stack frame.
+With a pass-by-value mechanic, independent copies of the actual parameters are written into the function's formal parameters.
+Assignments to the formal parameters affect only the local copies in the function's stack frame, so the caller doesn't see these changes.
 Pass-by-value parameters are strictly in parameters.
 C, Java, JavaScript, and Ruby are all languages with pass-by-value semantics.

-Pass-by-value pervades modern languages, perhaps because it cleanly separates the caller's and callee's memory and requires less labor to implement.
+Pass-by-value pervades modern languages because it cleanly separates the caller's and callee's memory and it is relatively simple to implement.
 However, copying values can incur extra runtime costs, especially if the data being copied is a big struct or array.
 Some languages avoid the costs of pass-by-value by passing primitives differently than non-primitives.
 To pass a primitive, an independent copy of the value is assigned to the formal parameter.
 To pass a non-primitive, an independent copy of a pointer to the value is assigned to the formal parameter.
-Pointers are usually much smaller than the data they point to.
-Typically they consume only 4 or 8 bytes and are as fast to copy as a primitive.
+Pointers are typically only 4 or 8 bytes, making them as cheap to copy as primitives.

 Any changes made to a passed pointer are local and will not affect the caller.
 However, any changes made through a passed pointer will reach the shared memory at which both the caller's and callee's pointers point.
 In this way, a callee can still effect changes to the caller's data, even though the language has pass-by-value semantics.